zechlau14/zechlau14.github.io/projects/heartbreaker.md

 If you are acting against another PC, all Players involved roll.
 Whichever Player has the highest roll among those who succeeded against their respective TN has their way.

+### Player Agenda

+- Ask questions.
+Listen to details.
+- Work together.
+You are a team.
+- Be creative.
+The best plans guarantee success without relying on the Roll.
+- Play to your character's drives
+  - Play to get gold
+  - Play to survive
+  - Play to \[your own goal\]
+- Embrace your character's death when it comes

 ## Elements of a Character

 ### Hit Points and Wounds

 Hit Points reflects a PC's ability to avoid danger.
 Wounds are the amount of damage your body has taken.
-If you ever reach 10 Wounds, you die.
+If you ever go over 10 Wounds, you die.

 Your Wound TN is 10 + Wounds.
 You may have to Roll against your Wound TN when you do something that challenges your stamina or bodily endurance, like being poisoned.